felipesantanajs/simbiose/README.md

 ```
 Download

+$ composer install

 Create file .env to configure the DATABASE copy from .env.exemple

 # MYSQL DATABASE

 .env file: DB_DATABASE=simbiose
-Create database simbiose or you can change the name at the file .env
+1. Create database simbiose or you can change the name at the file .env
-Create table with the file sent in the database > tb_projeto_rouanet_teste
+2. Create table with the file sent in the database > tb_projeto_rouanet_teste

-# Execute Server
-execute to rode Server
+# Execute Server > execute to rode Server
 $ php artisan serve

-# Install Dependecies
-in another terminal enter react folder and exec
+# Install Dependecies > in another terminal enter react folder and exec
 $ npm i

 # Execute Project